Dr Joanna Hartley is currently Deputy Head of the Department of Computer Science.

-Dr Joanna Hartley has a number of School roles, including TILT BTEC Champions Working Group and TILT CERT Mentor School Lead.
-Dr Hartley has also been involved in a number of DAG events, across the university campuses and internationally.
+She has had a number of School roles, including TILT BTEC Champions Working Group and TILT CERT Mentor School Lead.
+Dr Hartley has also been involved in a number of course approval events across the university campuses and internationally.
 She also works closely with the Nottingham Trent International College.

-She has been involved in a number of “student experience” initiatives over the years, including the Computing & Technology Student Ambassador scheme (a pre-cursor to the university CERT Student Mentor scheme) and the introduction of a number of departmental student-centred events, such as the well-established Computing and Technology (C&T) Showcase Event and C&T Degree Show and more recently the C&T Final Year Celebration event.
+Dr Hartley has been involved in a number of “student experience” initiatives over the years, including the introduction of assessed CPD work throughout level 4 in the Dept of Computer Science, the Computing & Technology (C&T) Student Ambassador scheme (a pre-cursor to the university's Student Mentor scheme) and the introduction of a number of departmental student-centred events, such as the well-established C&T Showcase Event and C&T Degree Show and more recently the C&T Final Year Celebration event.
 Her ambition is to encourage students from all backgrounds to achieve their own personal goals through academic leadership and personalised support.

-Dr Hartley has many years of experience as Senior Admissions Tutor for the undergraduate courses in Computing and Technology.
-Other department roles include membership of a number of school committees - School Academic Standards and Quality Committee (SASQC), Success for All working group, Course Tutorial working group, and until recently the Course Development Review Subcommittee.
+Dr Hartley has many years of experience as Admissions Tutor for the undergraduate courses in Computer Science.
+Other department roles include membership of a number of school committees, including the Success for All working group and the Course Tutorial working group.

 Dr Hartley has over twenty years of teaching experience.
 Recently, she has taught the following: Level 5 Applied Maths and Graphics; Level 5 Practical Project Management and Professional Development; Level 4 Computer Technology and Maths; Level 4 Professional Development; Level 4 Numeracy.